csutyak/AAProject1/README.txt

         * make sure to input a real graph file that is inside the graph folder
             * no other input is needed

-    3. Command to run circulation problem implementations:
+    3. Command to run circulation problem implementation:
-        ./main -c <circulation.txt>
+        ./main -c <graphFile.txt>
-            *make sure to input a real circulation file that is inside the graph folder
+            * make sure to input a real circulation file that is inside the graph folder
+            * no other input is needed

+    4. Command to run capacity scaling problem implementation:
+        ./main -CF <graphfile.txt>
+            * make sure to input a real capacity scaling file that is inside the graph folder
             * no other input is needed

     Special note: